 Performers: R.F.
-Daley (narrator), Bob Caso, Beth Leckbee, Jim Meskimen and Jimmy Weldon.
+Daley (narrator), Bob Caso, Beth Leckbee, Jim Meskimen, and Jimmy Weldon.

 L. Ron Hubbard knew well the life at sea and the world surrounding it.
-Not only was he the son of a naval officer, he traveled back and forth across the Pacific, plied the China coast in a working schooner and commanded an expedition aboard a four-masted ship to the Caribbean.
+Not only was he the son of a naval officer, but he also traveled back and forth across the Pacific, plied the China coast in a working schooner, and commanded an expedition aboard a four-masted ship to the Caribbean.
 He walked the waterfronts of countless ports, sharing stories with the colorful—and often shady—characters inhabiting them.
 Originally published in April 1935 under the pen name Michael Keith, Brass Keys to Murder is a direct result of those adventures.